bcaine/VLC-Transceiver/README.md

 Data is passed from and to the host computer over USB using sockets.
 The Beaglebone sets itself up as a networked device when attached to a computer, and allows standard network internet protocols.

+#### Basics

+Data is sent in 88 byte packets, with the first byte being a preamble (currently 11111111) followed by 87 bytes of encoded data.

+The receiver has to continuously search for the preamble when not reading in data.
+The preamble helps prevent clock drift, align our sampling, and prevent us from trying to receive data that's not really data.

+Each bit should have a width of 1μs.

 #### Transmitter

+(Excluding descriptions of what the PRUs are doing)

 1. Initialize the memory (mmap "/dev/mem"... which is less than ideal)
 2. Get the size of the incoming data from the Host via USB (Sockets)